whosonfirst/go-whosonfirst-spatial-atproto/README.md

 This code is derived from the [whosonfirst/go-whosonfirst-spatial](https://github.com/whosonfirst/?q=go-whosonfirst-spatial&type=all&language=&sort=) packages which are organized in such a way that interface and service definitions are separate from any given database implementation.

 For the sake of brevity this package is a "smushing up" of the [whosonfirst/go-whosonfirst-spatial-www](https://github.com/whosonfirst/go-whosonfirst-spatial-www) and [whosonfirst/go-whosonfirst-spatial-duckdb](https://github.com/whosonfirst/go-whosonfirst-spatial-duckdb) packages.
 Assuming this code goes anywhere beyond the experimental phase it will likely be broken up in discrete pieces.
 For now it's just one big messy party.

-### Data sources

-As mentioned this package defaults to using [DuckDB](https://duckdb.org/) as its database engine.
-Other databases are supported but they are not enabled by default.
-Poke me if you want to know how to use a different database (SQLite, PMTiles, etc.)

-There is a default DuckDB GeoParquet file for [San Francisco county](https://spelunker.whosonfirst.org/id/102087579) and all its descendants in the [fixtures](fixtures) directory.
-This file is bundled using Git LFS so depending on your setup you may need to do additional `git clone whatever` commands.

-This file was derived from the [Geocode Earth GeoParquet download](https://geocode.earth/data/whosonfirst/combined/) so that will work too if you feel like downloading a 8GB parquet file.

-The Geocode Earth GeoParquet files do not contain relevant Who's On First properties for filtering by date or "current-ness" so occasionally places like the [NFL Experience](https://spelunker.whosonfirst.org/id/420564211) microhood, which only lasted a week in 2016, may appear (below).

 ### DuckDB